Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

 This function can be called by vault contract only, alongside with `harvest()` from vault contract.
 It transfer fee token(s) from vault contract, and calculate token(s) amount distributed for each farm reward (token).
 For each distributed token(s), it turn into farm reward token, collect treasury fee and lastly supply into Aave for interest bearing aToken.
-Before each harvest, contract update amount of aToken associate checkpoint variable as reward.
+Before each harvest, contract update amount of aToken associate checkpoint reward variable.

 **Parameters**